sorrycc/cali/README.md

 I like the idea of an AI agent for building React Native apps.
 I would like to play around with this idea in public, and see where it goes.

 Feel free to open an issue or a discussion to suggest ideas or report bugs.
 Happy to hear from you! 👋

+## Contributing

+This project uses Bun.

+To build the project, run `bun run build`.
+To watch for changes and rebuild the project, run `bun run watch`.

+To link the project to your global `bun` installation, run `bun link`.

+To run the project, run `bun ./src/cli.ts`.
+To run the project from global installation, run `bun --bun run cali`.

+Note `--bun` is required due to shebang line in the CLI pointing to Node.